-With so many games constantly hitting the market left, right and centre, it can be easy to overlook the small treasures lost within the noise.
+With so many games constantly hitting the Nintendo eShop left, right and centre, it can be easy to overlook the small treasures lost within the noise.
 Embers of Mirrim happens to be one of those little gems that managed to completely fly under my radar until very recently, despite its initial release on other platforms way back in May.
 This ambidextrous 2.5D adventure manages to take an interesting concept, and rather than overuse a good idea, it continuously evolves it instead.

 We begin our journey with two feathered feline-like creatures from breeds of opposing shades.
 You are introduced to each one separately, grasping a feel of their individual skills until suddenly, they meet in a heated confrontation with the intent to prove their dominance over one another.
 Suddenly, they become fused together into a single unit known as Mirrim and are forced to work together to eradicate the life-threatening corruption that plagues the land.